noneel/MultiCounter/README.md

 # MultiCounter
 This simple web app helps keep track of todo items and syncs the countdowns across every instance connected to the server using socket.io!

+## Future Work
+- Need to add duration so that task can be set for hte correct time.
+- Need to add user selection to see what user is currently doing the specified task.

 ## Installation
 ```
 git clone https://github.com/noneel/MultiCounter.git